 Ubuntu Overview

 Ubuntu is another popular free and open-source Linux distribution.
 Mostly popular among Linux beginners who are looking for a user-friendly distro.
 It comes with a Gnome desktop environment by default.
 It is now available for desktop, server, IoT and cloud.
 People love to use this distro because there is a tutorial/solution for every issue on the internet about the distro.
+Ubuntu uses the customized GNOME DE, unlike Kubuntu.

 UI and Desktop Environments

-But it consumes fewer resources than KDE.
+But it consumes more resources than KDE.
 Although it has a wide range of extensions, you will find according to your need and increase your productivity.
 The Gnome browser integration works great for installing extensions.

 Application and Software Support